Let us dive straight in with a simple example. Take a look at the following code.

 <circle>with a radius of 80px is drawn atop the center of the red rectangle (center of circle offset 150px to the right, and 100px downward from the top left corner).

 - The text "SVG" is drawn.
 The interior of each letter is filled in with white.
 The text is positioned by setting an anchor at where we want the midpoint to be: in this case, the midpoint should correspond to the center of the green circle.
 Fine adjustments can be made to the font size and vertical position to ensure the final result is aesthetically pleasing.

 - The first important thing to notice is the order of rendering elements.
 The globally valid rule for SVG files is, that later elements are rendered atop previous elements.
-The further down an element is the more will be visible.
+The further down an element is the more it will be visible.

 - SVG files on the web can be displayed directly in the browser or embedded in HTML files via several methods: